hydpy-dev/OpenDA/extensions/HydPyOpenDABBModelWrapper/README.md

 	</stochModelFactory>
 ```

-The `org.hydpy.openda.HydPyStochModelFactory` uses the same XML file format as `org.openda.blackbox.wrapper.BBStochModelFactory`,
+The `org.hydpy.openda.HydPyStochModelFactory` uses the same XML file format as
-as the model configuration (here `main.xml`).
-However we need to use the HydPy specific `org.hydpy.openda.HydPyModelFactory`  instead of the usual `org.openda.blackbox.wrapper.BBModelFactory`.
+`org.openda.blackbox.wrapper.BBStochModelFactory`, as the model configuration
+(here `main.xml`).
+However, we need to use the HydPy specific
+`org.hydpy.openda.HydPyModelFactory`  instead of the usual
+`org.openda.blackbox.wrapper.BBModelFactory`.

 Usually, the _model.xml_ file refers to two additional configuration files, the
 _stochModel.xml_ and _wrapper.xml_.
 However, the HydPy wrapper generates